 Alejandra has a BA in psychology, a Specialization in Systemic Therapies, and a Master of Psychology degree.
 She also has a Master of Science degree (Technology Management) and a Master of Arts (Literature).
 But most important, her life has been a journey.
 She has done lots of personal work in order to compassionately overcome her own trauma and destructive anger.
 Her current work (and previous research) includes therapeutic writing; reflective teams; somatic work and mindfulness.
-Some of the approaches she is familiar with are systemic; collaborative; solution- focused; narrative; dialogical, and postmodern.
-She includes a gender and culturally sensitive lens on every aspect of her work.
+Some of the approaches she is familiar with are systemic; collaborative; solution-focused; narrative; dialogical, and postmodern.
+She includes gender and culturally sensitive lenses on every aspect of her work.

 Since 2013 she´s been working with Moose Anger Management and Healing Anger.
 Her work focusses on the complexities that surround unsatisfactory relationships, with those that want to transform anger into personal growth and intimacy.
 In 2015 Alejandra became a certified professional coach (ICF) to bring an additional perspective to assist her clients.
-In 2016 Alejandra completed a Master of Psychology degree.
+In 2016 Alejandra completed a Master of Clinical Psychology degree.

 Through conversations with Alejandra, clients gain new perspectives on the challenges facing them, which allows them to co-create a tailor-made process of change that focuses on their own resources and strengths.
 Having lived in 4 different countries, Alejandra´s clients appreciate her ability to work with cultural awareness, and transitions.